uclaacm/hack-sprint-w20/session-2-dive-into-android/README.md

 ### Using Nullable Types

-When you woule to use the value in your nullable box, you have to open the box.
+When you want to use the value in your nullable box, you have to open the box.
 There are a few ways to do this.
 The first is called **Safe Calls**.
 Here is an example:

 ```k
 var myInt: Int? = /*[Int or null]*/